Open Access Library Journal

 This paper presents simulation of two proposed photonic crystal fibers to optimize the macrobending losses at different parametric conditions by using solvers softwares Rsoft and Optifiber.
 The smallest bend radius for

 Figure 6.
-The variations of macrobending losses of SMA-PCFs in terms of bend radius for different values of d (a) and (b) at wavelength 1550 nm.
+The variations of macrobending losses of SMA-PCFs in terms of bend radius for different values of d (a)

 Table 2.
-The calculated effective index of SMA-PCF for different values of d and.
+The calculated effective index of SMA-PCF for different values of d and

 Cite this paper